MultiSafepay/docs/content/api/orders/create-redirect-order.md

 Format: Maximum 50 characters.

 ----------------
-`gateway` | string | required
+`gateway` | string | optional

-The unique gateway identifier for the payment method.
+The identifier for a specific payment method gateway.

+If unset, a MultiSafepay payment page with **all** available payment methods is returned.

 **Options**:
 - `AFTERPAY`, `EINVOICE` (E-Invoicing), `IN3`, `KLARNA`, `PAYAFTER` (Pay After Delivery), `SANTANDER` (Betaal per Maand).